Understanding CAM Charges in Commercial Lease Management

 N, NN, and NNN commercial leases

-Either way, you do this, the tenant is responsible for their portion of the space they occupy.
+Either way you do this, the tenant is responsible for their portion of the space they occupy.
 Every lease is slightly different.
-This difference is especially true between N, NN, and NNN leases in terms of what may or may not be allowed to be included in those CAM charges.
+This difference especially affects N, NN, and NNN leases regarding what landlords may or may not include in those CAM charges.
 Pay close attention to the language.

 The property manager will estimate annual CAM and operating expenses at the start of the year.
-The costs are then divided among the tenants in the building by their gross leased area.
+They will then divide the costs among the tenants in the building by their gross leased area.

 • If you lease a 1,000-square-foot (SF) retail space in a 5,000-SF building, the tenant will be responsible for 20% of the CAM charges and other operating expenses.

-Your annual CAM rent estimation portion is divided by 12 and added to your monthly rent.
-Your property manager will conduct a CAM reconciliation at the end of the year.
+The tenant’s annual CAM rent estimation portion is divided by 12 and added to their monthly rent.
+The property manager will do a CAM reconciliation at the end of the year.
+This will show how much the building’s total expenses actually were compared to what the tenants paid.

 Addressing CAM Charges and the Differences in NNN, Modified Gross, and a Full Service Lease